Husino rebellion

-The Husino rebellion (Husinska buna, Хусинска буна) was a short-lived miners strike and armed rebellion against industrial slavery in the newly established Kingdom of Serbs, Croats and Slovenes.
-7,000 miners from Tuzla, Breza and Zenica in central Bosnia, participated in the strike in the village of Husino in Tuzla.
-When the local government tried to force the miners back to work, they resisted with firearms and the uprising was put down with great violence.
-Seven workers were killed and four-hundred arrested.
-The uprising was put down, but its memory was preserved as part of Tuzla's anti-authoritarian legacy.
+The Husino rebellion (Husinska buna, Хусинска буна) was a short-lived miners strike and armed rebellion in the newly established Kingdom of Serbs, Croats and Slovenes.
+7,000 miners from Tuzla, Breza and Zenica mines in central Bosnia, participated in the strike in the village of Husino near Tuzla.
+When the local government tried to force the miners back to work, they resisted with firearms and the uprising was eventually suppressed with great violence.
+Seven miners were killed and four hundred were arrested.
+The uprising was suppressed, but its memory was preserved as part of Tuzla's anti-authoritarian legacy.
 The rebellion has been called one of the most important historical events in Yugoslavia and has remained an example of class struggle against injustice and oppression.

 Event

-A miners' strike began on 21 December 1920 in Husino when the miners requested a rise of wages of 30-45% to counter the gallop inflation which had paralyzed the economy of the Kingdom of Serbs, Croats and Slovenes (+60% between August and December 1920).
+A miners' strike began on 21 December 1920 in Husino when the miners requested a rise of wages of 30-45% to counter the galloping inflation which had paralyzed the economy of the Kingdom of Serbs, Croats and Slovenes (60% between August and December 1920).
 Even with threats in the event of refusal of the authorities, the miners began a general strike.
 This very badly accommodated by the authorities who took radical measures to counter it.
 On the night of 27–28 December 1920, they sent a troop of 19 gendarmerie and police officers, who were ordered to evacuate the houses of the strikers in order to capture them and to counterbalance them, to Husino, which was then regarded as general headquarter of the strike movement.

-The main actors of the strike were Jure Kerošević (Guja), Osman Đulović (Topčo), Mujo Đulović (Mujko), Karlo Železnik, Ivan Brcun, Franjo Marić, Marko Fidler, Bozo Mrkić, Simo Topalović, Mijo Tomić.
+The main leaders of the strike were Jure Kerošević Guja, Osman Đulović Topčo, Mujo Đulović Mujko, Karlo Železnik, Ivan Brcun, Franjo Marić, Marko Fidler, Bozo Mrkić, Simo Topalović, Mijo Tomić.

 The 7,000 miners, armed with simple stones and pickaxes, quickly decimated the gendarmes and police officers, which caused the anger of the authorities who sent two battalions of the army as well as heavy artillery and 50 gendarmes that same evening.
 Vis-à-vis the army, the miners had only one choice: to surrender and give up their requirements.
 The rebellion was choked in blood by the Yugoslav government and the miners and their families' homes were confiscated, women were raped, over 400 people were arrested and some were expatriated.

 Thirteen months later, the revolt got an epilogue in a trial conducted in Tuzla in January–February 1922.
 The indictment charged the c.
 350 miners, including the leader of the uprising, Juro Kerošević, who was originally sentenced to death by hanging for allegedly killing gendarmerie officers.
 However, under pressure from domestic and international publicity the penalty was commuted to 20 years in prison.
 32 miners were sentenced to death and 10 other miners were penalized with prison time ranging from 1–15 months.